This document describes the changes in Toast API releases.

 retrieve inventory information for.
 For more information, see Getting stock information using the stock API.

-The stock API has a new /inventory/update
+The stock API has a new /inventory/update endpoint

 that you can use to update inventory information for menu items or